EkoCommunications/AmityAndroidJet/amity-remote-mediator/README.md

 }
 ```

-### AmityRxRemoteMediator
+### AmityPageKeyedRxRemoteMediator

 ##### fetchFirstPage

-Trigger a network request to fetch the first page to acquire the first next and previous tokens.
+Trigger a network request to fetch the first page to acquire the first next token (or the first previous token in case stackFromEnd is `True`).

 ##### fetch